I would like to update my Jenkins instance to the latest release.

 - For Jenkins LTS, and CloudBees Jenkins Distribution: A test master with the same Jenkins version and Plugin versions, with representative jobs for your typical workflow.

-- For CloudBees Jenkins Platform, and CloudBees Core on Traditional Platforms: This is ideally a full test environment with an Operations Center (if applicable) and masters.
+- For CloudBees Jenkins Platform, and CloudBees CI on traditional platforms: This is ideally a full test environment with an Operations Center (if applicable) and masters.
 This may require a

 test license, which your Customer Success Manager can create for you.
 The same version as well as all Plugin versions being used in production should be on the test Operation Center and Master.

-- For CJE 1.x, and CloudBees Core on Cloud Platforms: There is ideally a full test/sandboxed environment.
+- For CJE 1.x, and CloudBees CI on modern cloud platforms: There is ideally a full test/sandboxed environment.
 Alternatively, this could be a test master which could be updated before other masters.

 - Infrastructure description: Do you have a High Availability setup?
 Other Infrastructure elements/devices to consider: Load Balancer, Proxy, etc